ArneMeier/ArneMeier.github.io/index.md

 ## Hello, nice to have you here.

-I am a private lecturer (German: Privatdozent) at the [Gottfried Wilhelm Leibniz Universität Hannover](https://www.uni-hannover.de), Germany.
+I am a professor at the [Gottfried Wilhelm Leibniz Universität Hannover](https://www.uni-hannover.de), Germany.
 I am working at the [Institute of Theoretical Computer Science](https://www.thi.uni-hannover.de), where I also did my Bachelor's and Master's Degrees in Computer Science as well as my PhD and Habilitation.

 ## Research Interests (alphabetical order)